nxworries/NeuralNet-Food-Classification/README.md

 # NeuralNet-Food-Classification

 ## About
-A classification project with neural networks using the Food101 dataset through tensorflow
+A classification project with neural networks using the Food101 dataset through tensorflow.
+The goal of this project is to create a CNN to classify 101 classes of food images

 ## Food101 Dataset